From NerdWallet Wealth Partners — a fiduciary RIA

 Who's behind your check

 Advisor Check is a service of NerdWallet Wealth Partners, an SEC-registered investment adviser.
-Every report is reviewed by a CFP®-credentialed fiduciary on our team before it reaches your inbox.
+Every report is reviewed by a CFP®- or CFA®-credentialed fiduciary on our team before it reaches your inbox.

 A fiduciary is legally required to act in your interest.
 Many advisors aren't fiduciaries — they're brokers operating under the lower "suitability" standard.
 We are.
 That obligation is what makes a second opinion meaningful.